Redenrik/Code-Chronicle/README.md

 # Code Chronicle

-Code Chronicle is a Python-based project explorer that generates file indices and script summaries from a chosen directory.
-The user-friendly GUI, built with PyQt5, allows users to browse folders, select options, and create outputs.
-Gitignore patterns are respected for accurate file parsing.
+Code Chronicle is a Python-based project explorer that generates file indices and script summaries while respecting .gitignore patterns.
+The project contains a user-friendly GUI built with PyQt5, allowing users to browse folders, select options, and create outputs.
+This tool can simplify the process of providing full projects to language models (e.g., GPT) as input, by aggregating relevant code and text files into a single summary file.

-## Requirements
+## Installation and Usage

+### Prerequisites

 - Python 3.x
-- PyQt5
-- pyinstaller (optional, for creating executable)

-## Installation
+- pip (Python package manager)

+### Install and Run

 1. Clone the repository or download the source code.
+2. Navigate to the Code Chronicle folder.
+3. Double-click on `run.bat` to install the required dependencies and launch the application in one shot.

+The `run.bat` script will:

-2. Create a virtual environment (optional): `python -m venv env`
+- Create a virtual environment (if not already present) in the project folder.
-3. Activate the virtual environment: `source env/bin/activate` (Linux/Mac) or `env\Scripts\activate.bat` (Windows)
+- Activate the virtual environment.
-4. Install dependencies: `pip install -r requirements.txt`

-## Usage
+- Install the required dependencies from `requirements.txt`.
-1. Run the script: `python src/gui.py`
+- Run the Project Explorer script (gui.py).

+## Features

-2. Browse and select a project folder.
+- Browse and select a project folder.
-3. Choose the desired options: Generate script summary and/or Generate file index.
-4. Click 'Generate' to create the output files in the 'chronicle-history' folder.
-5. View the generated files with the 'History' button or by navigating to the 'chronicle-history' folder.
+- Generate a script summary that consolidates relevant code and text files, making it easy to provide full projects to language models as input.
+- Generate a file index that lists all files in the project, excluding those specified in the .gitignore file.
+- Automatically saves output files to a "chronicle-history" folder.

-## Project Structure
+## Contributing

-- `src/gui.py`: Main script with PyQt5 GUI implementation.
-- `src/file_explorer_summary.py`: Functions for file exploration, gitignore pattern handling, and output generation.
-- `run.bat`: Batch script for setting up the virtual environment, installing dependencies, and running the script (Windows).
-- `requirements.txt`: List of required Python packages.
+Feel free to submit issues, feature requests, or pull requests.
+Your feedback and contributions are welcome and appreciated.